protocol/web3-dev-team/proposals/libp2p-protocol-select.md

 - Support for TCP simultaneous-open (see [specs/196]).

+- **Downgrade attacks** and **censorship resistance**

   - [Downgrade attack] defense as well as prevention of machines-in-the-middle detecting connection as libp2p conection for minimal censorship resistance.

+- **Connection establishment**

   - Security protocols should be advertised, thereby eliminating the need for negotiating them.

   - For optimized implementations, stream muxer negotiation will take zero round-trips for the client (depending on the details of the cyrptographic handshake protocol).
 In that case, the client will be able to immediately open a stream after completing the cryptographic handshake.

   - Zero-round-trip optimistic stream protocol negotiation when proposing a single protocol.

+- **Data schema**

   - Binary data format defined in a machine parseable schema language allowing protocol evolution at the schema level.

+- **Bandwidth**

   - The option to improve bandwidth efficiency e.g. around protocol names in the future.
 While _Protocol Select_ might not solve this in the first iteration, the protocol should be designed with this optimization in mind, and allow for a smooth upgrade in a future iteration.

 ## Success/acceptance criteria (optional)
 _How do we know we're done with this project?
 How do we know we're successful?
 This field is OPTIONAL for the first draft of an MPP.
 Sometimes this field needs to be filled out once we have more detail on the shape of the actual solution._